Arm-Examples/CMSIS-Stream_SDS_Demo/README.md

 #### Regenerating the input audio file

-To regenerate the dummy input audio signal:
+To regenerate the dummy input audio signal, run:

 ```shell
 python gen_samples.py
 ```

-With option `-d`, a debug signal is generated : a ramp from -32768 to 32767.
+With option `-d`, a debug signal is generated: a ramp from -32768 to 32767.

 With option `-s`, an heaviside signal is generated.

 #### Regenerating the IIR filter

-To regenerate the IIR filter:
+To regenerate the IIR filter, enter this command:

 ```shell
 python iir_filter_design.py